Battle of Fleurus (1622): Protestant army

-The battle
+Battle

 After a short cannonade, Mansfeld ordered a general advance.
 Some gaps opened up in the poorly drilled German infantry, and De Sylva attacked an exposed flank, routing one Battalion.
 However, Streiff counterattacked, the Walloon cavalry was wrong footed and suffered considerable damage from enemy pistol fire.
 De Sylva's cavalry took refuge behind the baggage wagons, while Streiff turned on the Spanish infantry, but without much success.

 On the Protestant left, Brunswick had massed most of his cavalry, Córdoba's deployment made it impossible to outflank his position, but Brunswick hoped to overwhelm the Spanish by a massed frontal assault.
 The first charge was repulsed by Gauchier's cavalry, but Brunswick reordered his command and launched a second charge, the first line was repulsed again but the second line succeeded in pushing back the Walloon Horse.

 Brunswick turned then against the Spanish infantry, but his own infantry failed to adequately support the attack, the Tercio of Naples held its ground, and murderous enfilade fire from musketeers ambushed in the nearby woods sent the Protestant cavalry reeling back in disorder.

 In a final charge, Brunswick was wounded, and his cavalry, demoralised, finally fell back.
 After five hours of fighting, Mansfeld ordered a general retreat, it was midday and he intended to take the road through Liège around Córdoba to reach Breda.

 The Spanish army was too tired to follow the enemy.
 The next day, Córdoba sent Gauchier with the cavalry, although it caught up with the rear guard of the Protestant army, it managed to continue its march, defeat a small local army trying to block it, and rally at Tongeren.
 From there it started a six-hour night march to Breda, reaching it exhausted and without much of its equipment.
 Within days however the Dutch had re-equipped the circa 10,000 left in Mansfeld's army from state arsenals.

 Aftermath

-As the Spanish army had failed to block Brunswick and Mansfeld, Spinola was compelled to lift the siege of Bergen-op-Zoom.
+As the Spanish army had failed to block Brunswick and Mansfeld, Spinola was compelled to lift the siege of Bergen-op-Zoom, but the outcome of Fleurus meant he was not in risk of being enveloped anymore, allowing him to retreat safely with his baggage train.
 Brunswick and Mansfeld only served for three months in Dutch pay, their unruly bands having no place in the disciplined Dutch army.
 Meanwhile, Tilly's army easily overran the Palatinate.